-The Green Future Index is just one of many Environmental, Social and Governance (ESG) related indexes that show Canada's dedication to taking action on climate through government policies, emissions reductions and clean tech and innovation.
+The Green Future Index is just one of many Environmental, Social and Governance (ESG) indices showing Canada's world-class performance versus other major global energy exporters.

-These ESG indexes all point to one thing: that Canada should be a global supplier of choice whenever possible for the raw materials that fuel our global society.
-As long as the world needs oil – and it will for decades to come – as much market share should come from environmentally responsible producers like Canada.
+As long as the world needs oil and gas – and it will for decades to come – it only makes sense that as much market share comes from environmentally responsible producers like Canada!